skiwithpete/alarmpi/config_readme.md

 ```
 python main.py my_config.config
 ```
-A read only copy of the default configuration file is also provided.

 ### Extending the alarm with custom content
 Extending the alarm with you're own content is simple: